exu/go-workshops/README.md

-There is no README.md for ([code for: Patterns Pipeline](https://github.com/exu/go-workshops/tree/master/400-patterns-pipeline)) use %!s(MISSING) link to follow code examples
+There is no README.md for Patterns Pipeline use ([code for: Patterns Pipeline](https://github.com/exu/go-workshops/tree/master/400-patterns-pipeline)) link to follow code examples